metno/weatherapi-docs/doc/metalerts/CAP-profile.md

 #### `<area>`
-Oasis: Optional
-MetCoOp: Mandatory
+Mandatory

 The​ `​<area>`​ ​segment​ ​describes​ ​a​ ​geographic​ ​area​ ​to​ ​which​ ​the​ `​<info>`​ ​segment in​ ​which​ ​it​ ​appears​ ​applies.​ ​ MET uses only one area block for each info block and​ ​an​ ​altitude​ ​or​ ​altitude​ ​range,​ ​expressed​ ​in​ ​standard latitude​ ​/​ ​longitude​ ​/​ ​altitude​ ​terms​ ​in​ ​accordance​ ​with​ ​a​ ​specified​ ​geospatial datum.

 ##### `<areaDesc>`
-Oasis: Mandatory
+Mandatory

 Text describing the area

 ##### `<polygon>`
-Oasis: Optional
-MetCoOp: Mandatory
+Mandatory

-The paired values of points defining a polygon that delineates the affected area of the alert message.
+The paired values of points defining a polygon that delineates the affected area of hte alert message.

 (1)​ ​Code​ ​Values: The​ ​geographic​ ​polygon​ ​is​ ​represented​ ​by​ ​a whitespace-delimited​ ​list​ ​of​ ​[WGS​ ​84]​​ ​coordinate​ ​pairs.​ ​ ​(See​ ​WGS​ ​84​ ​Note​ ​at